-Accordingly, on the few matters that may be submitted for a vote of the Class A Common Stock, specifically those matters which constitute a variation of the rights of Class A Common Stock as set out in our amended and restated certificate of incorporation, investors in this offering (including those that purchase through the directed share program) will collectively have % of the voting power of our shares of Class A Common Stock and Class B Common Stock on a combined basis (or % of Class A Common Stock and Class B Common Stock on a combined basis (or % of the voting power of our shares of Class A Common Stock and Class B Common Stock and Class B Common Stock and Class B Common Stock on a combined basis (or % of the voting power of our shares of Class A Common Stock and Class B Common
+Accordingly, on the few matters that may be submitted for a vote of the Class A Common Stock, specifically those matters which constitute a variation of the rights of Class A Common Stock as set out in our amended and restated certificate of incorporation, investors in this offering (including those that purchase through the directed share program) will collectively have % of the voting power of our shares of Class A Common Stock and Class B Common Stock on a combined basis (or % of Class A Common Stock and Class B Common Stock on a combined basis (or % of Class A Common Stock), and Mr. Gladstone, our Chairman, President and Chief Executive Officer, will indirectly retain the remaining % of the voting power of our shares of Class A Common Stock on a combined basis (or % of Class B Common Stock), and Mr. Gladstone, our Chairman, President and Chief Executive Officer, will indirectly retain the remaining % of the voting power of our shares of Class A Common Stock on a combined basis (or % of Class B Common Stock and Class B Common Stock and Class B Common Stock on a combined basis (or % of Class A Common Stock), and Mr. Gladstone, our Chairman, President and Chief Executive Officer, will indirectly retain the remaining % of the voting power of our shares of Class A Common Stock and Class B Common Stock B Class A Common Stock B Class A